The following are the system requirements to install and

 function, if used, will return an error.

-of the .NET Framework, saving data to Windows Azure Storage
+.NET Framework, saving data to Azure Blob storage or to

 Internet Information Services (IIS)

 Installation of the Currency Server Web service feature

 (serving .NET and SOAP clients) requires that the Internet